Assyriology at SOAS

 The early 1980s witnessed Wiseman’s retirement and Firbank’s resignation.
 The savage cuts imposed at that time on university funding meant the loss of both posts so that for several sessions the field of ancient Near Eastern studies was represented at the School only by Hawkins’ position in Ancient Anatolian Languages.
 However, 1985 saw these lean years ended when funds were found for a new-blood lectureship in Ancient Near Eastern Studies, to which A. R. George was appointed.
 For the following twenty years teaching in Akkadian was shared between George (now Professor of Babylonian) and Hawkins (who became Professor of Ancient Anatolian Languages), with George also teaching Sumerian (in tandem with Professor M. J. Geller of University College) and Hawkins also teaching Hittite.
 Both also contributed to courses in Archaeology at the Institute of Archaeology, where they became Honorary Visiting Professors.

 Following the retirement of Hawkins in 2005, the School was able to appoint in his place Daniel Schwemer, previously at the University of Würzburg.
 He joined us as Lecturer in Ancient Near Eastern Studies, a post part-funded by the Mellon Foundation, but in 2011 he answered the call to become Professor of Altorientalistik at Würzburg.
-In order to maintain the School’s tradition of research and teaching in Hittite, Mark Weeden was appointed half-time Lecturer in Ancient Near Eastern Studies.
-After several years of teaching Akkadian, Frans van Koppen became a Teaching Fellow in Ancient Near Eastern Studies.
+In order to maintain the School’s tradition of research and teaching in Hittite, Mark Weeden was appointed half-time Lecturer in Ancient Near Eastern Studies, and in 2014 his position became full-time.

 For 50 years (1961-2011) one of the two co-editors of IRAQ, the journal of the British Institute for the Study of Iraq, held a position at SOAS, first Wiseman, then Hawkins and George.
 The London Diary for the Ancient Near East, a periodic list of lectures, seminars and other London events, is also produced at SOAS.